Could gun rights ever REALLY be eliminated in America?

 This is one of the most common things I see.
 People always talk about the Second Amendment as if it is always in immediate peril.
 But contrary to many popular beliefs, an amendment can't simply be tossed aside like yesterday's garbage.

 It all starts with Article Five of the U.S. Constitution.
 In short, Article V is the process by which amendments can be altered.
-And there is only way to do that.
-That’s to pass another amendment.
+And there is only one way to do that.
+That's to pass another amendment.
 And this is where things get complicated.

 There are multiple ways to propose a new amendment.
 One of these is a two-thirds vote by Congress, the House of Representatives or the Senate.
 Another would be an Amendments Convention by two thirds of the state legislatures.